 - Open the filler cap and check the seal for porosity and damage.

-- Crankcase ventilation system: For example, check the hoses from the crankcase to the camshaft housing and from the camshaft housing to the air manifold.
+- Crankcase ventilation system: for example, check the hoses from the crankcase to the camshaft housing and from the camshaft housing to the air manifold.

 - Cylinder head cover seal.